mahrud/msolve/doc/plan-syzygies.md

 ever dividing, and six random cubics in four variables is the smallest case found that does not.

+### M9 notes: what the Macaulay2 option tables ask for

+M5 finished the *outputs*.
+What is still entirely missing is *control over the computation*, and the shape of the gap is easiest to read off Macaulay2's own option tables for `gb`, `syz` and `res`.
+Between them the four module entry points accept `max_level`, `syz_of`, `minimal`, `verify`, `ht_size`, `nr_threads`, `max_nr_pairs`, `la_option`, `reduce_gb` and `info_level` — and nothing else.

+The single structural fact behind most of the table: **msolve's F4 has no stop conditions.** The round loop in `f4.c` runs a degree at a time until the pair set is empty; there is no early exit, no partial result, and no way to ask for one.
+So `BasisElementLimit`, `CodimensionLimit`, `PairLimit`, `StopWithMinimalGenerators`, `SubringLimit` and `SyzygyLimit` are all the same piece of work — a stop-condition mechanism in the round loop plus a way to report that the result is partial — not six independent features.
+Note `max_nr_pairs` is *not* one of them: it sets `st->mnsel`, the most pairs selected in a single round (`symbol.c:268`), which is a batching knob.
+Mapping `PairLimit` onto it would silently return a complete basis computed slowly instead of a partial one.

+Ranked by value over cost:

+1. **`DegreeLimit` / `HardDegreeLimit`.** The cheapest, because both loops are already
+   degree-driven: `symbol.c` selects the pairs of minimal degree, and `res_diff_compute` is scheduled one `(level, degree)` at a time.
+A ceiling is a `break`, and the truncated-frame bookkeeping `export_module_betti` already does for `max_level` transfers directly.
+2. **`Hilbert`.** M5 made msolve *produce* the numerator; teaching the F4 to *consume* one closes the loop.
+The classical win — knowing how many elements a degree must contribute and stopping the reduction once they appear — is exactly the case where msolve currently does the most redundant work, and it is the one option here that makes existing computations faster rather than merely stoppable.
+3. **`ChangeMatrix`.** Nearly free, and already half implemented: the graph module `(f_j, e_j)` carries the expression of every Gröbner basis element in terms of the input in its adjoined block, and `RES_SYZ_OF_INPUT` computes that Gröbner basis and then discards precisely the elements a change matrix would keep.
+This is blocked on the same missing capability as the syzygy ordering (below), so the two should be done together.
+4. **`SyzygyRows`.** Free as an output filter, since the retained rows are adjoined components; making it prune *work* rather than output needs those components ordered last, which is again the elimination-block question.

+And the one that keeps coming back: `res.h` refuses to combine an elimination block with a module order.
+That refusal is what forces `RES_SYZ_OF_INPUT` onto POT — `TOP` compares `res_cmp_terms_drl` first (`res_order.c:147-153`), and for a homogeneous graph module element every term shares `ev[DEG]`, so the degree ties and the lead can land in the adjoined block while the original part is still nonzero, destroying the invariant the whole trick rests on.
+Lifting the refusal — an elimination block over the `R^nr_rows` components with TOP on the rest — fixes three things at once: `msolveSyzygy` returns a basis for Macaulay2's default term-over-position-up order, `ChangeMatrix` becomes available, and `SyzygyRows` can prune work.

+`Macaulay2/packages/Msolve.m2` carries the full option-by-option table next to `msolveDefaultOptions`, including the ones that are M2-side or meaningless for F4 (`Algorithm`, `MaxReductionCount`, `ParallelizeByDegree`, `SortStrategy`, `StopBeforeComputation`).

 ## Milestones

 | # | Deliverable | Validation |